JB-VERGARA/E2D-Report-Generator/README.md

 ## Introduction

-The **E2D (Excel to Document) Report Generator** automates the conversion of Excel data into formatted Word documents using customizable templates.
+The **E2D (Excel to Document) Report Generator** automates the conversion of Excel data into formatted Word documents.
 This tool is perfect for developers looking to streamline report generation.

 ## Why Use This Repository?

 - **Saves Time:** Automatically generates Word reports from Excel data.
-- **Customizable:** Supports multiple templates based on user selection.
+- **Customizable:** Offers multiple template options to suit various reporting needs.
 - **Batch Processing:** Generates multiple reports in one go.
 - **ZIP Packaging:** Bundles all generated documents into a single ZIP file.